The Art of Emoji Localization

 But differences in interpretation aren’t just geographical, they can also be generational.
 Recently, many members of Gen Z took to Reddit to discuss why they see the thumbs-up as a passive aggressive gesture.

 The thumbs-up is not alone when it comes to hand gestures that can be interpreted differently by different audiences.
 Take the clapping hands.
-In China, this symbol refers to making love.
+In China, this symbol can refer to making love.
 Then there’s the rock-on horns symbol.
-In Latin America and some European countries, this often denotes adultery or cheating.
+In Latin America and some European countries, this can denote adultery or cheating.

 The point is, emojis aren’t one universal language.
 Geography, as well as age, can have a big impact on how they are received.